ppibburr/mruby-javascriptcore/README.md

 About
 ===
 Bindings to JavaScriptCore from WebKitGTK
-Uses mruby-ffi-helper and mruby-rubyffi-compat to create bindings
+Uses mruby-rubyffi-compat to create bindings

 Provides a bridge between mruby and javascriptcore runtimes
 Properly converting values between the two